WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 Now, if it’s a pressure-treated summer house, it will likely require less frequent treatment.
 Yet, keep in mind that pressure-treated wood mainly helps with durability and resisting insects.
 You can still treat it with a water-repellent solution or use insulation to manage humidity.

-As a rule of thumb, wait for the pressure-treated structure to dry out after installation for 3-4 months or longer, up to 6 months, before applying treatment.
+As a rule of thumb, wait for a brand new pressure-treated structure to dry out after installation for 3-4 months or longer, up to 6 months, before applying treatment.
 If yours hasn’t been treated in years, you can go ahead with treatment as long as the surface is clean and free of debris.

 Round-up